Oliver Greaves: Newport County

 In June 2024, Greaves joined League Two club Newport County on a two-year deal.
 On 10 August 2024, Greaves made his debut for the club, scoring his side's second goal in a 3–2 opening day defeat to Cheltenham Town.
 Greaves left Newport by mutual consent on 28 August 2025.

+Return to Non-League

+Following his release from Newport, Greaves returned to the National League North with Buxton, with whom he had previously played for in 2022.
+This time around he had more of an impact, playing 23 times and scoring on 3 occasions, before departing in January 2026.

+On 2 February 2026 it was announced that Greaves had signed for fellow National League North club Worksop Town.
+Five days later Greaves scored 2 goals on his debut against Telford United.
+He finished the season with Worksop having played 18 times and scoring 8 goals in all competitions.